History of Sega in Austria

 In August 1993, Sega Europe created Sega Austria.
 They released Mega CD II in 1993, Multi Mega and Mega Drive 32X in 1994 and Sega Saturn in 1995.
 However by 1996 there had been a large decline in the 16-bit market, and Sega Saturn was struggling against Sony's PlayStation.
 Sega Europe had not turned a profit since 1993 and so the decision was made to close down their operations in smaller markets, and make drastic reductions in the workforce of major markets.
 On March 1, 1996, Sega Europe closed its branch in Austria along with Belgium, Denmark, and The Netherlands.

-Sega Europe returned in April 2005 and representative, as in the rest of the German-speaking countries, the company Maxupport became the representative of Sega.
+Sega Europe returned in April 2005 and representative, as in the rest of the German-speaking countries, was Sega Germany with Maxupport as customer service.
 Following restructuring in 2012 Sega Europe handed over Austrian distribution to Koch Media.

 - ↑ File:Sega_Company_Profile_1970.pdf